 Varden Hotel (335 Pacific Ave; 877-382-7336) stylish and affordable downtown 35 room boutique hotel.
 Close to beaches, Aquarium and Convention Center and other attractions; just a block from Pine Avenue restaurants.

 Long Beach Bars

 The Brit (1744 E Broadway), a neighborhood bar and grill with patio, attracts bears among their general mix.

-Club Ripples (5101 E Ocean Blvd) called "the bar with the motion that rocks the ocean," two levels, dance floor, outdoor patio, monthly events for bears, Latin nights (first Saturdays), women's events.
+Club Ripples (5101 E Ocean Blvd) called "the bar with the motion that rocks the ocean," two levels, dance floor, outdoor patio, monthly events for bears, Wednesday Karaoke College Nights, Friday women's events, Sunday beer busts.